 4. Flatiron Loop Hike

 Flatiron Loop is a fabulous Boulder hiking trail that takes you through a lush meadow and up through a notch between the first and second flatirons.
-This popular loop is dotted with wildflowers and extremely heavily trafficked — it’s best to start early in the day to avoid getting clumped together with the crowd.

 5. Tenderfoot Hiking Trail

 One of the easy hikes in Boulder, the Tenderfoot Trail is located on the backside of Flagstaff Mountain.
 The Tenderfoot Trail is a short journey from Realization Point with rewarding views of the Indian Peaks.